NAME

 Listen for connections on the address specified by HOST and port

 specified by SERVICE.
-If HOST is omitted then listens on all
+If HOST is omitted, or is *, then listens

 Normally the server only listens on a UNIX domain socket.